You will have different challenges depending on the age of your Chinese students.

 You may have a teaching assistant (TA) in the classroom or there may be a strong presence of other Chinese teachers.

-If that’s the case, you’ll be able to focus on actually teaching the kids and won’t have to worry about managing their behaviour (that’s the TA’s job!).
+If that’s the case, you’ll be able to focus on actually teaching the kids and won’t have to worry about managing their behavior (that’s the TA’s job!).

 In public schools in China, class sizes are quite large.
 This makes it challenging to conduct certain activities and to give individual attention to weak students.
 You may need to use lots of drilling.